Methuen Grandparents’ Rights Attorneys

 - Guardianship: Sometimes, caretaking is not enough to provide for the child.
 In these cases, a grandparent can apply for guardianship of the child, which grants legal custody and a more permanent ability to ensure the child's well-being.
 To apply for guardianship, the grandparents need to provide the court with proof of the parent's inability or unfitness in caring for their grandchild.
 After the grandparents attain custody, however, the parents can still ask the court to have their child returned.
 It is the guardian's responsibility to tell the judge any additional information, such as whether the parents should be allowed to visit and why.
 The judge can then add provisions to the guardianship.
 In these proceedings, it's best to have a lawyer for your grandchild.

 - Adoption: When a relative of the child, in this case the grandparents, adopts the child, this is known as kinship adoption.
 In an adoption, the child's parents' rights are terminated and transferred over to the grandparent.
 This means that the child's birth parents cannot appeal to the court for custody of their child.
 Adoption requires the parents' consent, or solid proof that they are unfit.

-If you’re seeking custody of your grandchildren to get them out of a hostile environment, or to make medical and educational decisions when their parents are unable to, you need a caring and knowledgeable lawyer on your side.
+If you’re seeking custody of your grandchildren in Boston to get them out of a hostile environment, or to make medical and educational decisions when their parents are unable to, you need a caring and knowledgeable lawyer on your side.
 Our Massachusetts legal team at DiBella Law Offices, P.C., will assist you in attaining the best possible arrangement for you and your grandchild.
 Give our Methuen family law attorneys a call today at (978) 327-5140.